-In conjunction with section 6, this section doubles the monetary penalty for a person who applies a pesticide in a manner that results in damage to adjacent state outdoor recreation land.
+In conjunction with section 6, this section doubles the monetary penalty for a person who applies a pesticide in a manner that results in damage to adjacent state outdoor recreation land or metropolitan regional park.

 15 Labeling and advertising of nursery stock.